jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 **What ChatGPT Got Right:**
 - Proper formatting with timestamps
 - Remembered all the major steps
-- Calculated 13 hours for brining (13 lbs × 1 hour/lb)
+- Calculated the 2.5-hour room temperature rest correctly

 **What ChatGPT Got Wrong:**
-- Told me to start the roast at **2:00pm**
+- Told me to start roasting at **2:15pm**
-- That would put a fully cooked turkey on my counter at 5:15pm...when I want to **start eating** at 5pm
+- That would put a fully cooked turkey on my counter at 5:00pm...when I want to **start eating** at 5pm
-- Completely forgot about the 30-minute resting period
+- Completely forgot about the 30-minute resting period before carving
-- Math: 13 lbs × 15 min/lb = 195 minutes ≈ 3.25 hours, but then just...ignored the rest time
+- Math: 13 lbs × 13 min/lb = 169 minutes ≈ 2.8 hours roasting, but then just...ignored the rest time
+- Also forgot that I need to baste every 30 minutes, meaning I can't just walk away

 **Score: 6/10** - Got the individual calculations right but botched the crucial "work backwards from dinner time" requirement.
 In a real kitchen, this would mean serving turkey at 5:30pm to angry relatives.